Neocortical And Hippocampal Trem2 Protein Levels During The Progression Of Alzheimer'S Disease

 Neurobiology of Aging

 Digital Object Identifier (DOI)

 Perez, Sylvia E.; Nadeem, Muhammad; He, Bin; Miguel, Jennifer C.; Malek-Ahmadi, Michael H.; Chen, Kewei; and Mufson, Elliott J., "Neocortical And Hippocampal Trem2 Protein Levels During The Progression Of Alzheimer'S Disease" (2017).
-Neurobiology.
+Translational Neuroscience.
 334.